Skip to Main Content

 Maximize your keyword searches with Boolean searching.

-Use "quotation marks" to search for whole phrases: "adult education"
+Use "quotation marks" to search for exact phrases: "adult education"

 Remember to check database Subject terms for synonym words/phrases.